 The OSHA guidance also emphasizes that cloth face coverings are not a substitute for respirators or other OSHA-required PPE, nor do they replace proper social distancing measures in the workplace.

-OSHA also refers to the CDC’s guidance on washing face coverings, which can be found here.
+OSHA also refers to the CDC’s guidance on washing face coverings.
 In short, cloth face coverings can be washed in a washing machine with regular laundry, preferably with warm or hot water.

 The proper use of face coverings is just one of many OSHA-related (and non-OSHA) questions employers may have in light of the COVID-19 pandemic.
 Thompson Coburn maintains a COVID-19 resource page filled with valuable information about pandemic legal issues, ranging from tips for managing your offices and employees to detailed background about the CARES Act and other pandemic-specific laws.